-- From the Help menu, click Comment on Ruskin.
+- 1. From the Help menu, click Comment on Ruskin.
 The Feedback to RBR dialog box appears. - 2.
 Enter your identification information, for example, email address and name, and then summarize your comments. - 3.
 Provide a detailed description and add any attachments, if required. - 4.
 Click Submit to submit the report.

-7 Quick start
+8 Quick start

-7.1 Deploy an instrument
+8.1 Deploy an instrument

 Before you begin using your RBR loggers, you may want to experiment with the simulated loggers that are included in Ruskin.
-For instructions on simulating a logger, see Simulating a logger (page 16).
+For instructions on simulating a logger, see Simulating an RBRsolo/duet.